anthturner/TPLinkSmartDevices/README.md

 # TP-Link Smart Devices SDK
-This library allows a developer to discovery and operate TP-Link Smart Devices in C#.
+This library allows a developer to discover and operate TP-Link Smart Devices with C# applications.

-This includes TP-Link Smart Switches HS100/105/110 as well as TP-Link Smart Bulbs LB100/110/120/130.
+This includes support for TP-Link Smart Switches HS100/105/110 as well as TP-Link Smart Bulbs LB100/110/120/130.

 ## Usage